Chapter 11 - Inadmissibility Determination

 If a “Class A condition” is noted on the medical form, it is conclusive evidence that the applicant is inadmissible.
 The Class A annotation may also indicate that an applicant could be inadmissible on other grounds of inadmissibility.
 For example, “harmful behavior” associated with a physical or mental disorder, or illegal drug use, may have resulted in criminal convictions that make an applicant inadmissible under INA 212(a)(2).
 However, a criminal conviction should be supported by conviction records or similar evidence, and not just the medical examination report.

-If a civil surgeon or panel physician only annotates a “Class B condition” (per HHS regulations), the applicant is never inadmissible on health-related grounds.
-The officer should remember that if the civil surgeon or panel physician indicates on the Form I-693 that a former Class A condition is now a Class B condition, the applicant is no longer inadmissible.
+If a civil surgeon or panel physician only annotates a “Class B condition” (per U.S. Department of Health and Human Services regulations), the applicant is never inadmissible on health-related grounds.
+The officer should remember that if the civil surgeon or panel physician indicates on the Report of Immigration Medical Examination and Vaccination Record (Form I-693) that a former Class A condition is now a Class B condition, the applicant is no longer inadmissible.
 However, a Class B condition may indicate that the applicant could be inadmissible on other grounds because of the condition, such as public charge.

 The officer may encounter medical documentation that is not fully completed.
 In this case, the officer should issue a Request for Evidence (RFE).
 If the physician fails to properly complete the form in response to the RFE, the applicant has not established that he or she is clearly admissible to the United States.